 The most common type of honey bee Western Honey Bee ( Apis mellifera) came from regions of Europe and were introduced into other parts of the world.
 At home in forests or fields, they are managed for pollination and honey production.

 Later, humans moved bee colonies to new regions.
 Early European settlers brought the first honey bees (German Black Bees) to North America in the 1600s.

 They knew the value of having bee colonies and the products the beehive produced.
 These European Honey Bees were able to adapt to the similar climate.

-Thankfully, there are things you can do to help bees and other pollinators.
-It is very easy to create new areas of bee habitat.
+Thankfully, there are things you can do to help save bees.
+You can create new areas for bees to visit and live.
 First, think of adding the big 3 – food, clean water, and shelter.